Strange fire

 Or "Everyone else in the group is clearly working on their craft; I'm just writing down whatever comes through.
 It feels good but I'm obviously not qualified to be here."

-I want to scream.
 I do.
 Nobody believes me, because nobody but me is in a position to see what happens every single time: that every single person is ‘just writing whatever comes through.’
-And yes, what they produce sounds exquisite, as though they planned it, or were at least prepared for it, or is indeed a master of their craft somehow.
+And yes, what they produce sounds exquisite, as though they planned it, or knew the prompt in advance, or are indeed masters of their craft somehow.

 It is not that.
 Not at all.
 The reason their writing sounds that way is because they're doing exactly what everyone else in the group is: opening the channel and letting the words flow onto the page in a deluge that momentarily drowns out the protective parts that would otherwise have them hold back.